ragunathjawahar/instant-adapter/README.md

 }
 ```

-**Step 3 - Initialize and set an InstantCursorAdapter to your ListView**
+**Step 3 - Instantiate and set an InstantCursorAdapter to your ListView**
 ```java
 BookCursorAdapter bookCursorAdapter = new BookCursorAdapter(this, booksCursor);
 bookListView.setAdapter(bookCursorAdapter);